doivglser/mindevenviro-fanciful/README.md

 * mysql_cp_db (shell script)

   	  ° To rename tables in database
-	  ° To delete ID's in lost *.php, *.xml, from CMS template, in database ° To dump database to *.sql file to ~/
+	  ° To delete zombie ID's because "lost *.php, *.xml, from CMS template" in mysql database.
+	  ° To dump database to *.sql file to ~/
 	  ° To restore database from .sql file.